salvacarrion/call4papers/README.md

-# call4papers
+# Call4Papers

-Get a CSV with topic-related conferences along with their CORE rank, their deadlines and more
+Get a CSV with topic-related conferences along with their CORE rank, deadlines and more

+## Requirements

+- Python +3.6

 ## Installation

 ```
+pip install -e .
 ```

 ## Usage